cac-t-u-s/om-sharp/README.md

 The [reactive model](https://hal.archives-ouvertes.fr/hal-00959312) recently introduced in OpenMusic has been integrated as a native feature and works seamlessly in the visual programming environment.
 @jeremie-gracia created a framework for timeline-based control of musical object, and new tools for the representation adn interaction with spatial audio scenes (om-spat).
-@dimitribouche developed a dynamic scheduling architecture that was implemented and integrated as the main core for musical rendering and computation in OM7, as well as new interfaces for temporal representation and organization of compositional processes (a new design of the OpenMusic _maquette_).
+@dimitribouche developed a dynamic scheduling architecture that was implemented and integrated as the main core for musical rendering and computation, as well as new interfaces for temporal representation and organization of compositional processes (a new design of the OpenMusic _maquette_).

 om7-beta is now compatible with the main OM6 features, libraries and objects, and embeds an automatic translation system for loading/converting OM6 patches.